OpenMDAO/OpenMDAO-Framework/docs/mdao/mdf.rst

         Elapsed time:  0.121051073074 seconds

-Our problem formulation only has two coupling variables, so we can use a fixed point iterator as the solver to converge the disciplines.
-But you can replace that witha a better solver.
-Fixed point iteration works for some problems, including this one, but may not converge to a solution for other problems and can't support more than two coupling variables.
+We chose initially chose to use *FixedPointIterator* for our solver, but you can replace that witha a better one.
+Fixed point iteration works for some problems, including this one, but sometimes another type of solver might be prefered.
 OpenMDAO also contains a Broyden solver called *BroydenSolver*.
 This solver is based on a quasi-Newton-Raphson algorithm found in ``scipy.nonlinear``.
 It uses a Broyden update to approximate the Jacobian.
 If we